matloff/R-vs.-Python-for-Data-Science/README.md

 Neither the base version of R nor Python have good support for multicore computation.
-Threads in Python are nice for I/O, but parallel computation using them is impossble, due to the infamous Global Interpreter Lock.
+Threads in Python are nice for I/O, but parallel computation using them is impossible, due to the infamous Global Interpreter Lock.
 Python's multiprocessing package is not a good workaround, nor is R's 'parallel' package.
-External libraries supporting cluster computation are OK in both languages, but if nothing else, I must give the nod to R here due to such packages being easily findable in CRAN.
+External libraries supporting cluster computation are OK in both languages.

 Currently Python has better interfaces to GPUs.